 2: Europe and Japan: 1988-1998

 Graham shifted focus away from his UK homeland to examine how the shadow of the past seeps into present day life—difficult subject matter for a medium that engages with the observable world.
 New Europe (1988-1993) reflects on the tension between the echo of history and the newly borderless Western Europe.
 Empty Heaven (1989-1995) considers the relationship between WW2 trauma, atomic bombing, and the dream world of Japan - themes that would later be echoed in the 'Superflat' movement of Japanese art.
-Shifting to personal history and the forces that shape us as human beings, End of an Age (1996-98) tackles the journey from adolescence to adulthood—a journey that can stain through adult life.
+Shifting to personal history and the forces that shape us as human beings, End of an Age (1996-98) tackles the path from adolescence to adulthood—a journey that can stain through adult life.

 3: United States: 1999-2011